backstage/backstage/plugins/incremental-ingestion-backend/README.md

    * ingestion.
    *
    * @param context - anything needed in order to fetch a single page.
-   * @param cursor - a uniqiue value identifying the page to ingest.
+   * @param cursor - a unique value identifying the page to ingest.
    * @returns the entities to be ingested, as well as the cursor of
    * the the next page after this one.
    */